Dùn an Achaidh (Dun Acha) |

 There are many articles about Coll's history, written by Collachs, to be found in the Coll Magazine archive.
 Started in 1986 by Pat Barr, the passing of the magazine is a loss to the record keeping about the community.

-For a pictorial record of Coll (post the invention of the camera), the Isle of Coll Photo History facebook page is a must visit.
+For a pictorial record of Coll (post the invention of the camera), the Isle of Coll Photo History Facebook page is a must visit.

-As a starting point, there are excellent guides by Brianann MacAmhlaidh on wikipedia:
+As a starting point, there are excellent guides by Brianann MacAmhlaidh (Wikipedia user) & Canmore: